andyburgin/sensorpi/README.md

 # Visualising IOT Sensor Data on a Raspberry Pi Cluster using Mesos, Spark, Kafka, InfluxDB and Grafana

 This repo holds various ramblings, scripts and code put together for and experiment to visualise realtime sensor data processed on a cluster of Raspberry Pis.
-Not disimilar to https://www.circuits.dk/datalogger-example-using-sense-hat-influxdb-grafana/ but using the features of the cluster for near realtime processing.
+Not dissimilar to https://www.circuits.dk/datalogger-example-using-sense-hat-influxdb-grafana/ but using the features of the cluster for near realtime processing.

 ![View Dashboard](doc/12_grafana_dashboard.png)

 But first a few caveats, unlike my [Hadoopi project](http://data.andyburgin.co.uk/post/157450047463/running-hue-on-a-raspberry-pi-hadoop-cluster) as this is an experiment there isn't chef code to setup and configure the cluster of Raspberry Pis (you'll need to do this by hand).
 Originally this project was intended to implement a [SMACK (Spark, Mesos, Akka, Cassandra and Kafka) stack]( https://www.oreilly.com/ideas/the-smack-stack).
-You'll see the end result is more of a SMKS stack (Spark, Mesos, Kafka and Scala) acting as a transfer mechanism between two Pis for capturing sensor mnetrics and visualsation of the collected data.
+You'll see the end result is more of a SMKS stack (Spark, Mesos, Kafka and Scala) acting as a transfer mechanism between two Pis for capturing sensor metrics and visualsation of the collected data.
 On the sensor side a Pi zero is using an [EnviroPhat](http://blog.pimoroni.com/enviro-phat/) pushing data to Kafka via Python.
 On the visualisation side there is an influxdb instance and grafana server to store and serve a realtime dashboard of the data.

 ![Raspberry Pi Cluster](doc/cluster.jpg)